python/devguide/parser.rst

 1. If there’s a single name in the alternative, this gets returned.
 2. If not, a dummy name object gets returned (this case should be avoided).

+If the action is ommited, a default action is generated:

+* If there's a single name in the rule in the rule, it gets returned.

-If the action is omitted and Python code is being generated, then a list with all the parsed expressions gets returned (this is meant for debugging).
+* If there is more than one name in the rule, a collection with all parsed expressions gets returned (the type of the collection will be different in C and Python).

+This default behaviour is primarily made for very simple situations and for debugging pourposes.

 The full meta-grammar for the grammars supported by the PEG generator is: